The changes in legislation can be broadly classified into three groups:

 - Changes affecting all license holders and new applicants

-In this article, we will focus on presenting the important changes in all the three categories in a simplified manner to enable interested parties to comply with them.
+In this article, we will focus on presenting the important changes in all three categories in a simplified manner to enable interested parties to comply with them.
 For readers who are learning about the possibility to obtain a Forex License from Vanuatu for the first time, we recommend you to visit our Vanuatu page to understand the context of this article and also know how a Vanuatu license can enable you to join the Forex business with minimum investment.

 A. Changes affecting new license applicants